Melokye/IMAC2_Rubik4D/README.md

 ![Rubik4D banner](Media/Banner_Rubik4D.png)

-# Rubik4D : a puzzle game which represent the 4D Rubik’s cube differently
+# Rubik4D: a puzzle game which represents the 4D Rubik's cube differently

 The Rubik4D is a tutored project for [IMAC](https://www.ingenieur-imac.fr/), an engineer course mixing art and science.
 The main goal is to find an aesthetic representation of a 2x2x2x2 Rubik's cube.